Inteli-College/2025-1A-T01-G19-PUBLICO/README.md

 During the first module of the project, the students were able to significantly deepen their understanding of the topic chosen for the development of their final course project.
 They acquired new knowledge related to conducting research involving experimental procedures, as well as developing skills in academic writing.
 The authors outlined the purpose of applying the Game-Based Learning methodology in the context of teaching computational thinking and presented a methodological proposal to be implemented in the following module.

 In the second module, despite the delays faced, the period was extremely rich for the development of the work, mainly due to the theoretical deepening carried out for the application of the methodology.
 Progress in negotiations and communications established with institutions also provided the students with the development of interpersonal skills, thus going beyond the writing of the article.
-The researchers remain confident that the study has great potential to generate significant results regarding advances in education in Brazil — especially in promoting knowledge about computational thinking.
+The researchers remain confident that the study has great potential to generate significant results regarding advances in education in Brazil — especially in promoting knowledge about Computational Thinking.

+The third module of the project was particularly significant for the research authors, as it was the period during which the workshop was finally conducted, following the successful overcoming of all previous obstacles.
+The authors gained direct experience in teaching Computational Thinking to high school students and, for the first time, acquired practical knowledge regarding classroom instruction.
+Moreover, observing the participants' high engagement in both synchronous and asynchronous activities, and receiving positive feedback, reinforced the premise under evaluation by the researchers.
+They now possess significant input to proceed to the final stage of this study.

 ---